Trump claims Microsoft is negotiating to purchase TikTok.

 President Trump is facilitating talks with Microsoft and other parties, while also considering a merger proposal from Perplexity AI.
 This situation highlights the complexities surrounding foreign ownership of technology platforms in the U.S. and the regulatory challenges involved.

-Last week, Trump mentioned that he was in discussions with several parties regarding the purchase of TikTok and anticipated deciding the app's future within 30 days.
-He has also indicated that he would support billionaire Elon Musk in acquiring the social media platform if Musk expressed interest, though Musk has not publicly responded to this suggestion.
+Last week, Trump disclosed that he was in discussions with multiple parties about the potential acquisition of TikTok and anticipated reaching a decision within 30 days.
+He also signaled his willingness to support billionaire Elon Musk in purchasing the platform should Musk express interest, though Musk has not publicly addressed the possibility.

-In a recent development, AI startup Perplexity AI proposed a merger with TikTok, suggesting that the U.S. government could receive up to half of the new entity, according to a source who spoke to Reuters on Sunday.
+In a surprising development, AI startup Perplexity AI has proposed a merger with TikTok, reportedly suggesting that the U.S. government could receive up to half of the new entity, according to an anonymous source who spoke to Reuters on Sunday.
+The potential deal adds another layer of complexity to the ongoing negotiations surrounding TikTok’s ownership.

 This marks the second instance of Microsoft being considered as a potential buyer for TikTok.
-During Trump's first term, he mandated that TikTok separate its U.S. operations from ByteDance due to national security issues.
-Microsoft was a leading contender in 2020, but negotiations fell through, and Trump's push for divestment ended a few months later when he left office.
-Microsoft CEO Satya Nadella described that deal as the "strangest thing I've ever worked on," noting that the U.
+During Trump’s first term, he mandated that TikTok separate its U.S. operations from ByteDance due to national security concerns.
+At that time, Microsoft emerged as a leading contender to acquire the app, but negotiations ultimately fell apart.
+Microsoft CEO Satya Nadella later described the experience as "the strangest thing I've ever worked on."
+Now, as discussions resurface, it remains to be seen whether Microsoft will take another shot at acquiring the social media giant.

 What's Your Reaction?